44 Times Halloween Face Paint Basically Blew Our Minds

 15. Snapchat Puppy: The trick here is to take a screenshot of yourself in the makeup filter of your choice and then use that as your makeup inspiration photo. (via Brit + Co)

-16. Orange Zombie: Part Pop Zombie, part comic book skeleton, all of this look is absolutely amazing.
+16. Orange Zombie: Part pop zombie, part comic book skeleton, all of this look is absolutely amazing.
 Using face paint allows you greater control and more intense pigments to create a costume like no other.

 17.Darling Darla: Halloween is the perfect excuse to become your favorite Disney/Pixar character.
 All you’ll need is a little face paint and a plastic bag filled with water and everyone’s favorite clown fish.

 21. Beetlejuice: The pale white base and opaque black lip sets the stage for a dramatic look.
-But it’s the green and purple accents that truly conjure up the likes of Beetlejuice!
+But it’s the green and purple accents that truly conjure up the likes of Beetlejuice.

 23.Scary Jester: We aren’t laughing at the serious skills used to make such an epic jester costume.
-The key here is the smear the edges of each application to achieve the best balance of creepy and cool.
+The key here is to smear the edges of each application to achieve the best balance of creepy and cool.

 25.Pizza My Heart: Let your love of Halloween and pizza join forces for your most delicious-looking costume yet.

 27. Queen of Hearts: Between the pearls, pale lips and elaborate eye paint, we don’t know which detail is more impressive.
-Let’s all take a moment to marvel at the eyelashes.

 28. Skeleton: Meet the chicest skeleton face paint you’ll likely ever see.
-The artist did a phenomenal job and it coordinates with the trend-right grombré hair beautifully.
+The artist did a phenomenal job, and it coordinates with the trend-right grombré hair beautifully.

 29.Dragon Egg: If you aren’t planning on dressing up like the Mother of Dragons, you can draw inspiration from this dragon egg-inspired look.

 30. Pop Art: Of course, you can never go wrong with Pop Art-inspired makeup.
-This face paint is so convincing you’ll literally look like a cartoon!

 33.Bejeweled Day of the Dead: In all honesty, getting to bedazzle your own face for Halloween sounds like it’d be pretty fun.
-We absolutely love everything about this over-the-top look.

 34.Pixelated Face: This is one of the most impressive makeup jobs we’ve ever seen of a pixelated face!
 Recreating the look might not be simple, but it’ll definitely be worth it.